JoaoGranja/CarND-Advanced-Lane-Lines/.ipynb_checkpoints/writeup-checkpoint.md

 ## Approach

 To accomplish with the project goals, presented above, I divided the project development in the four following phases:

 1 - Camera Calibration.
-Calculate the camera matrix and distortion coefficients using the chessboard images provided in "camera_cal" folder.
+Calculate the camera matrix and distortion coefficients using the chessboard images provided in "camera_cal" folder

 2 - Build a Lane finding Pipeline for a single image

 3 - Build a Lane finding Pipeline for video

 4 - Reinforce the video Pipeline using the provided challenge videos